leanprover-community/blog/posts/basic-probabliity-in-lean.md

 TODO: what about PMF?
 (I don't know anything about those)

 ## Additional typeclasses on measurable spaces

 Some results in probability theory require the sigma-algebra to be the Borel sigma-algebra, generated by the open sets.
-For that we first need `Ω` to be a topological space and we then need to add a `[BorelSpace Ω]` variable, which links topology and measurability.
+For that we first need `Ω` to be a topological space and we then need to add a `[BorelSpace Ω]` variable.
 ```lean
 variable {Ω : Type*} [MeasurableSpace Ω] [TopologicalSpace Ω] [BorelSpace Ω]
 ```

 For properties related to conditional distributions and the existence of posterior probability distributions, it is often convenient or necessary to work in a standard Borel space (a measurable space arising as the Borel sets of some Polish topology).
 See the `StandardBorelSpace` typeclass.
+Note that a discrete measurable space is a standard Borel space, so there is no need to worry about that typeclass when doing discrete probability.

 # Other probability topics

 The goal of this section is to give pointers to the Mathlib definitions for various probability notions.
 That list might be out of date when you read this!
 Look around in the documentation.

 ## Known probability distributions